UviDTE-UviSpace/uvispace-documentation/Tutorials.rst

 into the workspace.
 To do this go to *File->Import->General->Existing Projects* then go to *workspace->Select root directory [project folder]/software* and click *copy projects into workspace*.
-Another recommended way is to choose *[project folder]/software* as the project workspace, being not neccessary to copy the subprojects into the workspace if doing so.
+Another recommended way is to choose *[project folder]/software* as the project workspace, being not necessary to copy the subprojects into the workspace if doing so.

 Changing sopc_info file location in the BSP